ualberta-mueller-group/MCGS/docs/development-notes.md

 found by calling `split()`

 # Adding A Game To the Database
+If your game is a grid game, first set its grid hash mask in `init_grid_hash_mask.cpp`.
+If your grid game does not use the `grid_hash` class, set this value to `GRID_HASH_ACTIVE_MASK_IDENTITY`.
+This value can later be accessed by calling `grid_hash_mask<Game_T>()`, and is stored inside of the game class's runtime type info struct (`type_table_t`).

-1. In `init_database.cpp`, in the `register_types` function, use the
+1. In `init_database.cpp`, in the `register_games` function, use the
     `DATABASE_REGISTER_TYPE` macro to make the database aware of your game's `game_type_t` value.

     - IMPORTANT: write the game class name as it appears, with nothing extra, i.e. `clobber` and not `some_namespace::clobber`, because the game name text is used to identify `game_type_t`s on disk
-2. In `init_database.cpp`, in the `fill_database` function, add a
+2. In the same `register_games` function, call `register_create_game_gen_fn` to
-    `db_game_generator` to the `generators` vector
-    - The methods of the `db_game_generator` interface are analogous to those of `move_generator`s.
-You may be able to reuse `gridlike_db_game_generator<Game_T, Generator_T>` for your game, if it's a `grid` or `strip` game.
+   register a function which will greate a `i_db_game_generator` for your game.
+   - The game name string should probably match the one used for ".test" files.
+   - The registered function should have a signature of `i_db_game_generator* (const config_map&)`, or be of type `std::function<i_db_game_generator*(const config_map&)>`
+   - The caller of the registered function becomes the owner of the returned `i_db_game_generator*`
+   - See `create_game_gen_fn.h` for grid game examples
+       - You may be able to reuse a function from this file.
+This file defines function templates which return a function when called.
+The returned function is the one that should be registered.
+   - See the next subsection on `config_map`s
-    - The `db_game_generator` should generate each game such that all immediate child positions in the search tree (those reachable by 1 move) will have been previously generated.
+   - The `i_db_game_generator` should generate each game such that all immediate child positions in the search tree (those reachable by 1 move) will have been previously generated.
 This is not a hard requirement, but will speed up database generation
    - Implementing methods `game::_normalize_impl` and
      `game::_undo_normalize_impl` for your game may reduce the size of the database, and the time required to generate it
    - You can add impartial games to the database, but currently they will be treated like partizan games.
 Their entries will only be used by the minimax search of `sumgame`, and will contain outcome classes and not nim values

-Recompile, delete `database.bin`, then re-run MCGS, i.e. `./MCGS ""` (note the empty game string).
-This will re-generate the database.
-Now `sumgame` solve methods will use your game's database entries.
+Recompile, then re-run MCGS with `--db-file-create` (see the README for examples).
+Now `sumgame`'s "solve" methods will use the database entries of your game (if present in the database file).

 ## config_map (`config_map.h`)
 `config_map` is a helper class for parsing values from the database config